-Meanwhile, we’re now hearing the clamor of the Rush to boost school safety.
-So now everyone wants to spend a gazillion dollars on school safety.
+Meanwhile, we’re now hearing the clamor of the rush to spend a gazillion dollars on school safety.
 They won’t spend 50 billion to buy back 50 million semi-automatic weapons; they won’t run anti-gun-control politicians out of office; they won’t spend money to support normal education; they won’t spend money to integrate our schools and neighborhoods.
 But now everyone has to get some new technology and lockdown consultants because the kids must be safe at any cost.

 I do not like where this all seems to be going.

 This post from December 19, 2012 was my first response to the horrific Newtown massacre, and also a response to the anthropological analysis that emerged.
 This post is part of a series about the need for anthropology to directly address gun control and gun violence.
 The series includes:

 - The most recent Gun Control Podcast – Bringing Sanity to Gun Violence (December 2015) revisits this issue as mass shootings continue.

 - Shoddy Anthropology & Gun Control: Human Nature, Culture, History (March 2013) underscores how easily-debunked notions, or “shoddy anthropology” contributes to gun control inertia.

 - Anthropology, Gun Reform, American Anthropological Association (January 2013) follows on the December 26 round-up, thanking the AAA for a statement on gun violence.